 Paul Grover is Lecturer in Education, Charles Sturt University.
-Paul has worked at Charles Sturt University as a sessional lecturer since 2006, and joined the Faculty of Education in a fulltime lecturing position in 2011.
+Paul worked at Charles Sturt University as a sessional lecturer from 2006 - 2011, and joined the Faculty of Education in a continuing lecturing position in 2011.

-Paul has designed and taught subjects in undergraduate courses in the School of Education, Faculty of Education, at the Albury-Wodonga and Wagga Wagga campuses, and has regularly taught subjects via the online learning distance mode.
-He has convened and coordinated secondary curriculum subjects in English and HSIE curriculum areas, and has taught and coordinated subjects in Indigenous education.
+Paul has designed and taught subjects in undergraduate courses in the School of Education, Faculty of Arts & Education, at the Albury-Wodonga and Wagga Wagga campuses, and has regularly taught subjects via online learning distance mode.
+He has convened and coordinated secondary curriculum subjects in English and HSIE curriculum areas, and has taught and coordinated subjects in Indigenous education and professional teaching standards.
 He has taught and coordinated education policy subjects at Masters level.
-He has also written subject content for the Diploma of General Studies program on human development from child to adult, with his colleague Dr Angela Fenton.
+He has written subject content for the Diploma of General Studies program on human development from child to adult, with colleague Dr Angela Fenton.

-Paul has had a career as a secondary English and History teacher, and Head Teacher of English and History, for 35 years from 1977 to 2011.
-He has worked in a variety of remote and regional central and secondary schools during his teaching career.
+Paul previously enjoyed a career as a secondary English and History teacher, and Head Teacher of English and History, for 35 years from 1977 to 2011.
+He worked in a range of remote and regional central and secondary schools during his teaching career.

-Paul has worked with the NSW Board of Studies for more than 15 years as a syllabus committee member, HSC examination Supervisor of Marking, Coordinating Supervisor of Marking and HSC English examination Assessor.
+Paul worked with the NSW Board of Studies (now NESA) for more than 15 years as a syllabus committee member, HSC examination Supervisor of Marking, Coordinating Supervisor of Marking and HSC English Examination Assessor.

 Paul has written, edited and contributed to an extensive range of secondary school English and History course books and resource books for students and teachers during the past 25 years, as well as contributing to the professional journals of the English Teachers Association of NSW and the History Teachers Association of NSW and to online professional websites.

-Paul has presented workshops and seminars at regional, state and national conferences on literacy teaching in the 21st century, Indigenous education resources, assessment and English teaching and the role of the Head Teacher in secondary schools.
+Paul has presented workshops and seminars at regional, state and national conferences on literacy teaching in the 21st century, Indigenous education resources, assessment and the role of the Head Teacher in secondary schools.

-Paul teaches in the fields of secondary school English curriculum education, Society & Environment curriculum education and Indigenous education studies.
+Paul teaches in the fields of secondary school English curriculum education, Society & Environment curriculum education, professional teaching standards and Indigenous education studies.